-Cyclamen is equally suitable for the elaboration of feminine and masculine perfumes.
-As for women, he easily slips into Amor Amor Eau Fraiche by Cacharel, Armani Femme or Burberry Summer.
-On the men's side, he appears in Acqua Di Gio by Armani as well as in Anthracite by Jacomo.
+Cyclamen is well-suited for both feminine and masculine perfumes.
+In women's fragrances, it can be found in Amor Amor Eau Fraiche by Cacharel, Armani Femme, and Burberry Summer.
+For men, cyclamen is present in Acqua Di Gio by Armani and Anthracite by Jacomo.

 - There are about 20 different species of cyclamen, but due to hybridization, there are even more varieties, sizes, and colors available.

 - Cyclamen was used in ancient times to make love potions because of its supposed aphrodisiac properties.

 - Despite its delicate appearance, cyclamen is a hardy plant that can thrive in cold temperatures and withstand frost.